post thumbnail

 return 'zh'

-elif re.search(r'[a-zA-Z]', text):
+if re.search(r'[a-zA-Z]', text):

 return 'en'